levyaraujo/nest-authentication/README.md

 1. Clone this repository or [download](https://github.com/levyaraujo/payever-test/archive/refs/heads/main.zip) the zip file;
 2. Unzip the file;
+3. Install the dependencies by running `yarn install` or `npm install`;
-3. Open a terminal window and navigate to the project directory;
+4. Open a terminal window and navigate to the project directory;
-4. Run `docker compose up` to start the server and all the required services (RabbitMQ, MongoDB and Email microservice).
+5. Run `docker compose up` to start the server and all the required services (RabbitMQ, MongoDB and Email microservice).

 ## Run the tests 🧪

-Unit tests for this API can be run by executing the command `yarn test`.
+Unit tests for this API can be run by executing the command `yarn test` or `npm run test`.
 These tests are performed using Jest and cover the API's basic functionality.

 ## Test the API directly in Postman 👨‍🚀: